-Land Surveying Major
+Land Surveying and Mapping Major

 This major provides a pathway for associate degree students in land surveying to continue their education for a baccalaureate degree.
 Students will be technically proficient in land surveying and will be able to develop a strong concentration in geographic information systems and resource allocation for careers with government agencies and the private sector.
 This degree will also provide the baccalaureate degree necessary for licensure as a professional land surveyor in West Virginia and Ohio.